For all executive committee members

 This course is developed by the Sexual Assault Resource Centre WA (SARC) and aims to increase knowledge and understanding about sexual assault issues and to improve your ability to effectively respond to disclosures of sexual assault from adolescents and adults.
 All club committee members are encouraged to complete this course if they feel safe to respond to disclosures of this nature.

-The free online course can take 2 hours to complete and will issue a certificate upon completion:
+The free online course can take 2 hours to complete and will issue a certificate upon completion.
+To access the course, Guests (outside WA Health), email SARCTraining@health.wa.gov.au and include your details alongside the email template provided below:

-All club committee members are encouraged to complete this course if they feel safe to respond to disclosures of this nature.
+All club committee members are should still to complete this course if they feel safe to respond to disclosures of this nature.
+Disclosure can occur outside of events with alcohol and you should be prepared to respond appropriately.

 All clubs are required to complete a Risk Assessment / Risk Management Plan for high-risk club events.
 Here's an example template covering risk measures relating to assault.